Greek Yogurt Dip

 - While the yogurt strains, finely chop the green onions.

-- Whisk together the tahini paste, sesame oil, Vege-Sal (or salt) and sour cream.
+- Whisk together the Tahini Sauce (affiliate link), sesame oil (affiliate link), Vege-Sal (or salt) and sour cream.

 - Then mix in the strained green yogurt and finely chopped green onions.